Walls and Floors

-The illustrations in the instructions of this dollhouse are pretty decent.
-They are actually more helpful than the worded instructions.
-This is typical of all dollhouse instructions.
-Look at the illustrations very carefully as you assemble to make sure you are doing each step correctly.
+The illustrations in the dollhouse instructions are quite helpful, often more so than the written instructions.
+This is typical for dollhouse assembly guides.
+Pay close attention to the illustrations as you work to ensure each step is done correctly.

 Glue